Strong at the Broken Places

-Strong at the Broken Places is a 38 minute educational video about people, devastated by trauma and loss, who find common ground for their journeys to recovery.
+Strong at the Broken Places is a 38 minute educational video about people who, devastated by trauma and loss, find common ground for their journeys to recovery.

-A new film from the producers of "Defending Our Lives," "Strong at the Broken Places" is the story of vastly different lives; but the death camps of Cambodia, the violent streets of South Boston, the amputee ward of a V.A. hospital and the cell of an alcohol and drug addicted inmate yield remarkable survivors, all of whom heal themselves by helping others.
+A new film from the producers of "Defending Our Lives," "Strong at the Broken Places" is the story of vastly different lives; the death camps of Cambodia, the violent streets of South Boston, the amputee ward of a V.A. hospital and the cell of an alcohol and drug addicted inmate yield remarkable survivors, all of whom heal themselves by helping others.